iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/CVX Analysis/Support Function.md

 > \end{aligned}
 > $$

 **Remarks**

-When the set $C$ is not closed, the $\sup$ operator is closing it automatically.
-The function is convex because its the sum of 2 proper convex functions wrt $y$, $\langle y, x\rangle$ which is convex and real-valued, and $\delta_C$ the indicator function which is augmented real and proper, using [[Convexity Preserving Operations for Functions]], this is just taking the maximum of convex functions pointwise, therefore the resulting function is convex.
+In some literatures, $\sigma_C$ is used for denoting the support unction for a set $C$.
+When the set $C$ is not closed, the $\sup$ operator is closing it automatically over a set of affine functions (could  be infinite), therefore the epigraph of the function is closed for all $C\neq \emptyset$.
+The function is also convex because it's the supremum over all affine function of the form $\langle c, x\rangle$ where $c\in C$, and using the fact that the pointwise supremum/maximum over a list of convex function is still going to be convex.
+(See [[Convexity Preserving Operations for Functions]] for more information).

-When dealing with the support function for analysis purposes, keep in mind these good properties:
+When dealing with the support function for analysis purposes, keep in mind these good properties for all subsets $C$ of the Euclidean space:
-* It's convex
+* It's convex. proper when $C$ is non-empty, and lower semi-continuous.
 * $\delta_{C}^\star \equiv \delta^\star_{\text{cl}(C)}\equiv \delta^\star_{\text{cvxh}(C)}$
 * $\delta^\star_{A + B} \equiv \delta^\star_{A} + \delta^\star_{B}$
 * Positive Homogeneous: $\alpha\delta_C^\star(x) = \delta_C^\star(\alpha x)\;\forall \alpha \ge 0$